stephbuon/democracy-lab/README.md

   filename <- paste0(description, "_collocates_", firstyear, "-", lastyear, ".csv")
   file.remove(filename)
 ```
-3.Pull from BoX API using a Dev App
+3.Pull from the Box API using a Dev App

 Individual files can be pulled from Box's API using a Box dev app.